Tilbury Phase 2 LNG expansion project

 The Tilbury LNG Storage Expansion project is subject to regulation by the BC Utilities Commission (BCUC).
 In December 2020, we filed our project application for a Certificate of Public Convenience and Necessity with the BCUC.
 The project will include the construction of the new LNG storage tank and equipment to increase our capacity to flow gas from the Tilbury LNG facility back into our system that serves BC.

 While preparing to submit our application, we’ve been engaging local governments, Indigenous communities, landowners, and area residents to share details on the project and obtain feedback.
-Anyone interested in getting involved with the process has until February 25, 2021 to register with the BCUC.
+Anyone interested in getting involved with the process can visit the BCUC website.

 We’re pleased to be one step closer to ensuring we have an additional backup source of natural gas in the event of a gas supply disruption.
 If approved, construction could start in 2022 and be completed by 2026.

 Community and Indigenous engagement

 FortisBC is committed to continuing engagement with the local community, including opportunities for dialogue throughout these regulatory processes.
 The feedback we receive will form part of our application to the BCUC and part of our detailed project description we will file with the Impact Assessment Agency and Environmental Assessment Office later this year.

 If approved, construction could start as early as 2022 and be complete by 2028.

 A new storage tank would improve system resiliency during a supply shortage and meet customer demand.

 LNG-powered ships help reduce nitrogen oxides by up to 95%, particulate matter by up to 99% and sulphur oxides to almost zero, which translates into much cleaner exhaust emissions compared to other marine fuels.